 Furthermore, as pet food is manufactured and distributed in the same way as human food, some legislation governing human food is equally applicable to pet food.

-This section also details what is in pet food.
-To find out more, look at the Ingredients section to find out why using the right ingredients in pet food is so important, what the right ingedients are and how they are sourced.
+In this section we include details on what is in pet food.
+To find out more, look at the ingredients section to discover why using the right ingredients in pet food is so important, what the right ingredients are and how they are sourced.

 Don't forget to check our FAQ section too, which addresses many common pet food queries.